Medically Reviewed by Sabrina Felson, MD on May 26, 2020

-Pump up your sunscreen habits around sand and water, which multiply the UV rays that hit your skin.
+Always wear sunscreen.
 Look for a broad-spectrum product with an SPF of 30 or greater.
-None are truly sweat proof or waterproof, but water-resistant types can last through a 40-80 minute beach volleyball game.
+None are truly sweatproof or waterproof, but there are water-resistant types.
 Gels work well for hairy spots like the scalp and chest.
 Don't forget your ears and lips.
-And consider a shirt, hat, or shady spot at mid-day.
+And wear a shirt and hat for extra protection.

 No beach body is complete without tidy feet.
 When trimming your toenails, don't round the edges -- that will make them prone to getting ingrown.
 If you go for a professional pedicure, make sure the salon sterilizes its utensils.
 Don't let the technician cut your cuticles or remove dead skin with a foot razor.
 Once your toenails are tamed, you'll be ready for barefoot walks on the beach.

-If you're trying to lose weight, you need to reduce your total calorie count, but there are some foods you may want to eat more of.
-There is evidence that loading up on fruits and vegetables can protect against weight gain.
-Filling up on a salad before lunch or dinner may help you eat less during the meal, reducing the overall calories.
+If you're trying to lose weight, you need to cut calories, but there are some foods you will want to eat more of.
+Filling up on a salad first at lunch or dinner can help you eat less during the rest of the meal.

 It's not just beer that can pad the belly.
-Alcohol of all kinds contains empty calories that your body may store as fat -- and weakens your ability to resist a plate of super nachos.
-And drinking heavily, no matter the form of alcohol, is linked to weight gain.
+Alcohol of all kinds has empty calories that your body may store as fat -- and weakens your ability to resist a plate of super nachos.
+Drinking heavily, no matter the form of alcohol, is linked to weight gain.
 Try lower-calorie drinks, slower sipping, or alternating with no-calorie club soda.